Patents and Trademarks

 - The existence of a senior registration for a trademark identical or similar to that covered by a junior registration, and the goods or services covered thereby are similar or identical in nature.
 The applicable statute of limitations is five years from the publication date of the Trademark Gazette detailing the disputed registration;

 - Registration is obtained by the agent, representative, user or distributor without the authorization of the owner of the foreign trademark registration.
 No statute of limitations applies to this action; or

 - A general cause of invalidity is available and it relies on the granting of registration against any provisions of the IP law or the law in force at the time registration was granted.
 This cause of cancellation has no statute of limitations.

-The IP law establishes that if a trademark is not used for three consecutive years on the products or services for which it was registered, the trademark registration will be subject to cancellation for lack of use, unless the holder or the user of a recorder-granted license has used it during the three consecutive years immediately prior to the filing date of the cancellation action for lack of use.
+The IP law establishes as that if a trademark is not used for three consecutive years on the products or services for which it was registered, the trademark registration will be subject to cancellation for lack of use, unless the holder or the user of a recorder-granted license has used it during the three consecutive years’ lack of use.

 Furthermore, a cancellation action can be brought against a registration when the owner of it has provoked or tolerated a trademark has become a generic term.

 The IP law establishes several grounds on which a patent can be invalidated:

 - When the patent was granted in contravention of the provisions on requirements and conditions for the grant of patents.

 - When the protected subject matter is not considered an invention, the invention is not patentable, or lacks novelty, inventive activity or industrial application.